Jocko Homo: Personnel

+Composition

+The title is taken from a 1924 anti-evolution tract called Jocko-Homo Heavenbound by Bertram Henry Shadduck, where the term is defined as "ape-man".

 The song's verses primarily concern themselves with the view of de-evolution, noting foibles in human society.
-Most versions include a bridge that begins with "God made man, but he used the monkey to do it..."
+Most versions include a bridge that begins with "God made man, but he used the monkey to do it."
 This is a response and reference to the Uncle Dave Macon song "The Bible's True" (1926), an anti-evolution song.

-The song also contains several call and response choruses, including the repeated chant "Are we not Men? / We are Devo!"
+The song also contains several call and response choruses, including the repeated chant "Are we not men?/We are Devo!"
+Co-writer Mark Mothersbaugh has stated that the line is a reference to the 1932 film Island of Lost Souls, an adaptation of the 1896 H. G. Wells novel Island of Doctor Moreau, from which the line actually originated.
+Mothersbaugh says of the film: "There were like, watered down, wussy versions of it in the later Islands of Dr. Moreau stuff, but that was a really intense movie."

-"Jocko Homo", in its variations, has also contained other chants between the main verses and the closing chant.
-These include "We Accept You / We Reject You / One of us!
-One of us!" (a reference to Tod Browning's Freaks) and "I've got a rhyme that comes in a riddle / O-Hi-O! / What's round on the ends and high in the middle? / O-Hi-O!", which references Devo's home state of Ohio.
+"Jocko Homo", in its variations, has also contained other chants between the main verses and the closing chant, including "We accept you/We reject you/One of us!
+One of us!", a reference to Tod Browning's Freaks (1932), and "I've got a rhyme that comes in a riddle/O-Hi-O!/What's round on the ends and high in the middle?/O-Hi-O!", a reference to a 1922 Broadway song by Alfred Bryan and Bert Hanlon, often performed by the Ohio State University marching band.